Costa Rica Advanced Wilderness Life Support (AWLS)

 - AWLS Certification and 20 CMEs

-This week-long expedition will focus on wilderness medical and survival issues, with an emphasis on tropical medicine.
+This expedition will focus on wilderness medical and survival issues, with an emphasis on tropical medicine.
 Topics include hyperthermia, infectious diseases, drowning, trauma, musculoskeletal soft tissue issues, dislocations/fractures, wild animal attacks, zoonosis, SAR, and much more.

 Earn optional Advanced Wilderness Life Support certification and 20 CMEs.
 In addition to focusing on wilderness medicine, participants will also learn whitewater safety and paddling skills, knot tying, and tropical natural history.